EIT-Pathogena/client/README.md

 #### Downloading decontamination indexes (`gpas download-index`)

 The human genome index used for host decontamination is downloaded automatically when running `gpas upload` for the first time.
-You may however trigger this manually by running `gpas download-index`.
+You may trigger this manually ahead of upload with `gpas download-index`.